GreedyGame/greedygame-docs/docs/8-8-17/android/android-mopub.md

 ```
 ### Add Dependency
 Follow the guide [here from Mopub](https://developers.mopub.com/publishers/android/integrate/).
-Our SDK is tested against Mopub SDK Version 5.3.
+Our SDK is tested against MoPub SDK Version 5.3.
 You can use Support for any future versions is experimental
 ### Enable Facebook Mediation in `GreedyGameAgent`
-In your app level `build.gradle` add the mopub library.
+In your app level `build.gradle` add the MoPub library.

 ```gradle
 compile('com.mopub:mopub-sdk-native-static:5.3.0@aar') {